Engee documentation

 where

-Propagation delay, Doppler shift and free-space loss
+Propagation delay, Doppler shift, and free space loss

 ,

-where is the wavelength of the signal.
+where — the wavelength of the signal.

-Model of signal attenuation in the atmosphere
+A model of signal attenuation in the atmosphere

 This model calculates the attenuation of signals propagating through atmospheric gases.